-It is also possible to arrange guided tours of areas of the Kenyan capital where tourists might not otherwise venture.
-If you want to do something a little different that can have a positive impact during your trip to Nairobi, you might consider volunteering a little time at Oloo’s Children Centre.
+It is also possible to arrange guided tours of the Kenyan capital that tourists might not otherwise venture.
+If you want to do something a little different that can have a positive impact, you might consider volunteering a little time at Oloo’s Children Centre.
 The school provides education to some of the city’s poorest children and depends on charitable contributions.

 While prices for dining in Nairobi might be much lower than in other world capitals, it’s still possible to find restaurants serving traditional Kenyan cuisine at the upper end of the scale.
-There are many more restaurants serving food aimed at tourists with a more modest budget, though.
+There are many more restaurants serving dishes such as seafood and grilled meat aimed at tourists.

-Other shopping destinations to explore when travelling to Nairobi include The Sarit Centre and Biashara Street.
+Other shopping destinations to explore when travelling to Nairobi include The Sarit Centre, Yaya Centre, The Junction and Biashara Street.

 Essential facts about Nairobi